Effective Date: UPDATE. Prior versions of these terms are available:

 In-App Tracking Methods

 There are a variety of Tracking Technologies that may be included in mobile applications, and these are not browser-based like cookies and cannot be controlled by browser settings.
-Some use device identifier, or other identifiers such as "Ad IDs" to associate app user activity to a particular app and to track user activity across apps and/or devices.
+Some use device identifiers, or other identifiers such as "Ad IDs" to associate app user activity to a particular app and to track user activity across apps and/or devices.

 Some information about your use of the Service and certain Third-Party Services may be collected using Tracking Technologies across time and services and used by CSS and third parties for purposes such as to associate different devices you use and deliver relevant ads and/or other content to you on the Service and certain Third-Party Services.
 See Section 10 regarding certain choices regarding these activities.